 The performance of Let the Crows Come in Lanesboro, and related outreach events, is made possible by the voters of Minnesota through an Arts Tour grant to Ragamala Dance Company from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.

-- The St. Mane Theatre box office will open at 6:30 p.m. the day of the concert.
+- The St. Mane Theatre box office will open at 6:30 p.m. the day of the event.
 Tickets will also be sold in-person beginning at that time.

 - Each ticket purchased with a bank card will be charged an additional processing fee of $0.99.
 Patrons can avoid this processing fee by paying via cash or check in the Lanesboro Arts Gallery, or before the show in the St. Mane Theatre lobby.